wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 This is the first thing that you should check: If you expect the signature header on a given resource and it is not there, you should stop the processing and return `HTTP 401`.

-The PowerAuth signature header has a fixed prefix `PowerAuth `, followed by the comma separated key-value pairs: `key1="value1", key2="value2"`.
+The PowerAuth signature header has a fixed prefix `PowerAuth `, followed by the comma-separated key-value pairs: `key1="value1", key2="value2"`.
 Note that the values are always in quotes.

 In our Java code, we use the `PowerAuthHttpHeader` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthHttpHeader.java#docucheck-keep-link)) to do this work.
 The important part of the Java code that we use for the header parsing looks like this: